Ron-cf/Ron-CF/README.md

 - 👀 I’m interested in Programming Languages
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects using Python language
+- I also develop using JavaScript, when creating pages with HTML and CSS
 - 📫 How to reach me ...

 <!---